-John Slack drew up a list of 14 lessons he learned from his in-depth research on congregations of the Southern Baptist Convention.
-His work illustrates how observations worthy of consideration can be made by analyzing and refleting on demographics, spreadsheets,
+James Slack said he saw 14 lessons for church leaders from his in-depth research on congregations of the Southern Baptist Convention.
+His work reminds us that observations worthy of consideration can come from analyzing and reflecting on demographics, spreadsheets,

-- New units grow faster than established churches.
+- New units grow faster than long-established churches.

-- Aging within a church almost inevitably ushers in a "come-oriented" ministry in
+- Aging within a church almost inevitably ushers in a ministry style that is "come"

 - Older churches do not start as many new churches as do younger churches.

-- Churches and church planting drift upward on the economic scale.
+- Churches drift upward on the economic scale.

-- The longer a church is in a community, the less like that community the church
+- The longer a church is in a community, the less it becomes like the demographics

 - Existing, established churches have normal plateau and ministry limits.